Estepona Property Insights & Area Guide

 Carnival is celebrated in Estepona with the same passion and vigour as some of the bigger Carnivals in Spain.
 It takes place in the second week of February and is a fantastic day out for the family.
 The majority of the festivities kick off around midday culminating in a parade that evening.
 Everyone is encouraged to get dressed up in a costume and join in the fun.

 Holy Week or Semana Santa is the most prominent religious celebration of the Year in Spain.
 In Estepona, this means plenty of public holidays, lots of eating and drinking mixed in some long processions.
 It’s a time for locals to take a break from work and enjoy the company of friends and family.
-The processions have been taking place since the middle ages, and involve lots of hooded men carrying giant statues through the town from the local church to the city’s cathedral.
+The marches have been taking place since the middle ages, and involve lots of hooded men carrying giant statues through the town from the local church to the city’s cathedral.
 Music is a crucial ingredient of the procession, so expect to see and hear live marching bands accompanying the hooded men.

 The festivities continue in honour of San Isidro Labrador, the patron Saint of Farmers.
-Celebrated on the 7th of May in the Park of San Isidro, “Los Pedregales”, families and friends come together and make a picnic that lasts all day.
+Celebrated on May 7th in the Park of San Isidro, “Los Pedregales”, families and friends come together and make a picnic that lasts all day.
 There’s plenty of Sangria flowing accompanied by singing and dancing throughout the evening.
 The following week on the 14th the Feria begins where the town comes to a standstill and people party in the street.
 On the 15th there’s a mass and procession in honour of San Isidro himself.

 The Night of San Juan, on June 24th, is celebrated throughout Spain and welcomes the start of summer.
 It marks the date on which, according to the Bible, St. John the Baptist was born.
 In Estepona, celebrations take place on the beach with roaring bonfires.
 The midnight ritual revolves around either swimming in the sea to cleanse your soul or jumping fires to burn your problems.
 There’s also the releasing of the wishes or “Juras”.
 Wishes are scribbled down on a piece of paper and thrown into the fire.
 You can expect live music, fireworks, plenty of food and drink with loads of dancing.